Joseph-Westover/Space-X-Launch-Analysis-IBM-Capstone/Project Overview README.md

 # IBM-Data-Science-Projects
-For this project I was employed by Space X's biggest competitor, Space Y, to analyze launch data for their Falcon 9 launches.
+For this project I was employed by Space X's biggest competitor, Space Y, to analyze launch data for Space X Falcon 9 launches.

 My goal was to investigate other variables to see if they influenced if a launch would be succesful or unsuccesful.